Subscriptions

 Checking the subscription of an application is easy.
 You just need to go to the application’s detailed page and its subscription will be shown next to the application name, in a chip format.

-for this application or any other subscription which supersedes it.
-In the example above, the Alertmanager
+or any other subscription which supersedes it.
+In the example above, the Alertmanager application

 When checking the subscriptions of a user it is very important to understand that paid subscriptions are not directly assigned to users but to organizations.
 Hence, the subscriptions that a user has access to depends on the authentication method used: